The Children's Crusade (comics): Plot summaries

 The story starts with the ghosts of two boys, Edwin and Charles (seen previously in issue #25 of The Sandman and later in The Dead Boy Detectives), who have set up shop as detectives for hire, with nothing but the knowledge of the great mystery novels and films.
 The two boys are approached by a young girl that finds their ad and enlists them to locate her brother who, along with several other children, disappeared from the small English hamlet they all live in, called Flaxdown.

-It turns out that all the children of the village as well as all other children who have ever disappeared (see "The Children's Crusade" & "The Pied Piper of Hamelin") were taken to a place called "Free Country".
+It turns out that all the children of the village as well as all other children who have ever disappeared (in "The Children's Crusade" & "The Pied Piper of Hamelin") were taken to a place called "Free Country".
 Free Country is a place where children never grow old and are free from the abuse and tyranny of adults (child abuse is a recurring theme).
 Free Country is run by a council of various children who have existed there hundreds of years.
 The council is attempting to bring over all the children in the world, but Free Country is having trouble supporting them all.
 To help bolster Free Country's power they bring over five innately powerful children.
 As long as the children stay in Free Country they provide the place with power.

 The comics include many references to the works of Robert Browning.

 Arcana: The Books of Magic

-Written by John Ney Rieber and with art by Peter Gross, the Arcana Annual reintroduced Timothy Hunter from Neil Gaiman's The Books of Magic mini-series.
+Written by John Ney Rieber and with art by Peter Gross, the Arcana Annual reintroduced Timothy Hunter from Neil Gaiman's The Books of Magic miniseries.
 The story concentrated mostly on a young dancer called Marya, who leaves behind Free Country and an overly attentive admirer named Daniel to recruit Timothy Hunter to their cause.
-Tim is destined to be the greatest magician of his age, and his support would greatly strengthen Free Country - but before she can find him, the young magician is kidnapped "respectfully" by a falconer named Tamlin.
+Tim is destined to be the greatest magician of his age, and his support would greatly strengthen Free Country, but before she can find him, the young magician is kidnapped "respectfully" by a falconer named Tamlin.

 Tamlin is apparently working on behalf of an unnamed Queen implied to be Titania, but when he takes Tim to a dying corner of Faerie he admits that he has his own agenda: Faerie is dying, and the falconer thinks that Tim may be able to save it.
 He gives Tim a gift of a magical stone, and leaves him to find his own way back to the real world.
 When he does, Tim meets with Marya and agrees to go to Free Country to see if he can help there.
 Marya doesn't return with him, deciding to stay in the real world and fulfil her dream of becoming a dancer.

 The Arcana Annual also acted as a prelude to a monthly The Books of Magic comic, which continued the stories of Tim and Tamlin, and Marya and Daniel.

 Arcana: The Books of Magic Annual #1 was included in the collected edition of The Books of Faerie.